prismspecs/emotion-game-masterschool/README.md

 to do

-I need to log the entire "conversation".
-This should include everything the openAI bot says, as well as the player's tries and how long each one takes.
-The point of this is to update a SQL table and retain this in the game history.
-The user should be able to access this later: Put this chat history in with the 5 photos at the end.

 Use the specific OpenAI structured output.
 For reference, @https://platform.openai.com/docs/guides/structured-outputs

 Everything works by just using npm start, so we can take the python simple server reference out of the Readme.